Production Advice for Developers (3 short pieces)

 - Go to the sysadmin cube and ask him nicely when the ticket will be ready

 - Go to the sysadmin cube and yell

 - Ask for a meeting or conference call involving more than 2 managers.

-3 comments on “Production Advice for Developers (3 short pieces)”
+3 Responses to “Production Advice for Developers (3 short pieces)”